-That’s quite a jump, and potentially a real headache when somebody dies.
+That's potentially a real headache to untangle when somebody dies.
 There are stories of families struggling to access email accounts, social media profiles left publicly visible, and even online investments that remain unknown.

-‘Digital legacy’ is a rather ambiguous term, but it generally refers to all our digital property that we leave behind when we die.
+‘Digital legacy’ is an ambiguous term, but it generally refers to all our digital property that we leave behind when we die.
 Where property exists in a digital format, it is considered a digital asset and typically falls into one of the following categories:

 - Social media accounts